-The topics of climate change as well personal finance are two of the biggest talking points we all encounter and deal with on a daily basis.
-Some petrolheads have been torn between their love of all things driveable and their want to protect the planet, often without any real solution to the issue.
+The topics of climate change as well as personal finance are two of the biggest talking points we all encounter and deal with on a daily basis.
+Some petrolheads have been torn between their love of all things driveable and their wish to protect the planet, often without any real solution to the issue.
 The rise of Electric Vehicles (EVs) have offered an alternative driving lifestyle for many, and the reasons to make the switch make for pleasant reading.
 A whole host of new EV models are set to launch in 2020, with the number of European models available set to jump from 100 to 175 during the year, and UK sales are poised to rise from 3.4% of all vehicle sales to 5.5%.

 Here are some of the key reasons why so many are beginning to make the switch to electric.

-Growing concerns over our climate amongst environmentally conscious drivers have no doubt played their part when looking at the surge in popularity of vehicles of this type in recent times.
+Growing concerns over our climate amongst environmentally-conscious drivers have no doubt played their part when looking at the surge in popularity of vehicles of this type in recent times.
 Pure EVs don’t emit any gases from their exhaust, meaning that pollution can be reduced massively in crowded urban areas.
 Studies have also shown that EVs convert over 77% of electric energy from the grid, making them incredibly energy efficient to own.

 EVs are noted to be relatively inexpensive to run when in comparison to traditional petrol or diesel vehicles.
 When charged at home, EVs can often run for 100 miles at a cost of just £2-4, blowing away their competition.